mirkobunse/CriticalDifferenceDiagrams.jl/docs/src/python-wrapper.md

 ## Getting started

-The wrapper can be installed with pip, which will take care that also the Julia backend is being installed.
+You need a working Julia installation on your system.
+To install Julia, please refer to [the official instructions](https://julialang.org/downloads/platform/#linux_and_freebsd).
+The wrapper, including all dependies, can then be installed with pip:

 ```
 pip install https://github.com/mirkobunse/CriticalDifferenceDiagrams.jl/archive/py.tar.gz